 Tip 3: Use a telephoto lens if you have one, but not the digital zoom

 Most photographers use a wide-angle lens to capture fireworks so they can include landmarks within their shots.
 A telephoto lens is great for shooting unique angles and capturing more details in the fireworks themselves.
-And if you are fortunate enough to have an iPhone model with a telephoto lens (iPhone 11 Pro, iPhone 11 Pro Max, iPhone 12 Pro, or iPhone 12 Max), try using it to get close-ups of the action without being in the middle of it.
+And if you are fortunate enough to have an iPhone model with a telephoto lens (iPhone 11 Pro or Pro Max and newer), try using it to get close-ups of the action without being in the middle of it.
 But avoid using your iPhone’s digital zoom, which will give your photo a pixelated look.

 Tip 4: Use a tripod for sharper images